ABOUT

 Witness Preparation

 People are often unaware of how others perceive them.
 Even the most accomplished of people can be wholly incapable of relaying information or coming across in a way consistent with their personality and intentions.
 More importantly, people who are able to present themselves accurately often buckle under the pressures inherent in a trial environment and make costly mistakes.
-GTCPS witness preparation helps people to provide a true representation of who they are and best communicate the information they have been asked to offer the court.
+Griffin Psychology witness preparation helps people to provide a true representation of who they are and best communicate the information they have been asked to offer the court.

 Individual Services